bghira/SimpleTuner/OPTIONS.md

 ### `--resolution`

 - **What**: Input image resolution.
-- **Why**: All images in the dataset will be resized to this resolution for training.
+- **Why**: All images in the dataset will have their smaller edge resized to this resolution for training.
+If you use 1024px, the images may become very large and use an excessive amount of VRAM.
+The best mileage tends to be a 768 or 800 pixel base resolution, although 512px resolution training can really pay off with SDXL in particular.

+### `--validation_resolution`

+- **What**: Output image resolution.
+- **Why**: All images generated during validation will be this resolution.
+Useful if the model is being trained with a different resolution.

 ### `--caption_strategy`

-- **What**: Strategy for deriving image captions.
+- **What**: Strategy for deriving image captions. __Choices__: `textfile`, `filename`
-- **Why**: Determines how captions are generated for training images.
+- **Why**: Determines how captions are generated for training images. `textfile` will use the contents of a `.txt` file with the same filename as the image, and `filename` will apply some cleanup to the filename before using it as the caption.

 ---